flatironinstitute/sciware/30_CCQ/main.md

 ## Python ctypes
 - ctypes doesn't help you compile your code into a shared library, but assume we've figured that out (maybe with CMake/scikit-build-core)
-- Load the a shared object in Python using ctypes:
+- Load the shared library with ctypes, define the types, call the function:

 ```python
 import ctypes